-Other HELCOM activities related to seabed loss and disturbance tions related to the seafloor is limited, several activities in recent years have improved the background information required to assess the impact on seabed habitats.
-Through the HEL-COM HOLAS II and associated projects there are currently data sets representing the distribution of 23 human activities having an impact on the seafloor that have been further processed into two aggregated pressure layers representing physical loss and physical disturbance, respectively.
+Other HELCOM activities related to seabed loss and disturbance

+Although the number of specific HELCOM actions related to the seafloor is limited, several activities in recent years have improved the background information required to assess the impact on seabed habitats.
+Through the HELCOM HOLAS II and associated projects there are currently data sets representing the distribution of 23 human activities having an impact on the seafloor that have been further processed into two aggregated pressure layers representing physical loss and physical disturbance, respectively.
 The data stems partly from regular reporting to HELCOM such as on dredged material.
 Many data layers have, however, been collected ad hoc for the purpose of the 'State of the Baltic Sea' report.
 Thus, only part of the required data is systematically updated.